bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 ![ray-so-export(6)](https://user-images.githubusercontent.com/37578252/232759602-f8ce4c83-ec31-42af-a318-ce178729ffae.png)

-4. If no error error, and the pipeline compolete sucesfdully, you should see this final message:
+4. If no error occurs, and the pipeline compolete sucessfully, you should see this final message:

 ![ray-so-export(7)](https://user-images.githubusercontent.com/37578252/232760053-4bc0fb02-d561-4361-a265-233d5792103a.png)